lawyermonthly 1100x100 oct2024eb sj lawyermonthly 800x90 dalyblack (1)

 Is Political Ideology Now a Leading Cause of Divorce?

-Divorce rates are on the rise in the US and internationally, with a myriad of root causes.
-A relatively new stated motivation for couples to divorce, however, is an irreconcilable difference in political ideology.
+Divorce rates are on the rise in the US and internationally, with a myriad of root causes - including irreconcilable differences in political ideology.

 Family law attorney and mediator Tenny Amin explores this new phenomenon and what it means for the US social landscape.